 GW Capital does not administer, recommend or otherwise participate in class action lawsuits or settlements on behalf of our clients.
 Clients should receive claims notices from their custodians.
 GW Capital recommends that you consult with your custodian regarding whether class action claims are filed on your behalf or if you are responsible for filing such claims.
 GW Capital does not counsel our clients on whether to participate in the class action claim or whether to seek separate legal remedies.
-However, if a client notifies GW Capital that they intend to participate in a class action lawsuit, upon written request, we will provide the client the available transaction information in their account with GW Capital that may be required in order to file a proof of claim.
+However, if a client notifies GW Capital that they intend to participate in a class action lawsuit, upon written request, we will provide the client the available transaction information in their account with GW Capital so that the client can file a proof of claim.